-Participants conduct research on a selected technology-related career according to a theme posted on the TSA website, and use this knowledge to prepare a letter of introduction and a chronological skills resume.
-Semifinalists participate in a mock interview.
+Based on the annual theme, participants conduct research on a technology-related career, prepare a letter of introduction to a potential employer, and develop a job-specific resume.
+Semifinalists participate in a mock job interview.

 Challenging Technology Issues

-Participants take a written parliamentary procedures test in order to qualify for the semifinals, in which they conduct an opening ceremony, items of business, parliamentary actions, and a closing ceremony within a specified time period.
+Participants take a parliamentary procedure written test to qualify for the semifinal round of competition.
+Semifinalists conduct an opening ceremony, items of business, parliamentary actions, and a closing ceremony.

 Community Service Video